 - Dice up the project into smaller tasks

-You can then quickly assign them to your team members in just a few clicks!
+In ClickUp, it’s easy to cut your pizza of a project into smaller slices with tasks, subtasks, and checklists.
+You can then quickly assign each action item to your team members in just a few clicks!

 Here’s a closer look:

 - ClickUp Tasks: Break down your projects into achievable tasks and subtasks, which you can easily assign to your team members.
 Your team can now work on the whole project one step at a time.